vdbrink/vdbrink.github.io/esphome/co2_senseair_s8_sensor.md

 &ast; The `GPIO Wemos pin` is the port which is used in the ESPHome yaml.

-If you place the sensor on top of the ESP mini it fits perfect in the DIY box.
+If you place the sensor on top of the ESP mini, it fits perfect in the DIY box.

+You need to drill a hole in the edge of the box so the USB power cable can go through it.
 ![perfect fit in case](co2_images/case_fit_co2_sensor.jpg)

-I drilled some holes in the DIY case.
+I drilled some holes in the case.
 Now the air can reach the Co2 sensor inside the box.

 ![holes in case](co2_images/holes_in_case.jpg)